-An example has been given herein to reduce the peak flow of 0.62 m3/sec to 0.40 m3/sec by providing a designed capacity of storage tank.
+An example has been given herein to reduce the peak flow of 0.62 m3/sec to 0.40 m3/sec by providing a designed capacity of a storage tank.

-Capacity of the storm water storage tank to accomplish the reduction of peak flow discharge either to downstream facilities or to receiving water bodies can be achieved by operating the outflow hydrograph over inflow hydrograph for the design rainfall event over watershed contributing to the tank.
-The estimated storage volume shall be area of shaded portion (intercepted between outflow hydrograph and the inflow curve as shown in the figure 8.4 below.
+The capacity of the storm water storage tank to accomplish the reduction of peak flow discharge either to downstream facilities or to receiving water bodies can be achieved by operating the outflow hydrograph over inflow hydrograph for the design rainfall event over watershed contributing to the tank.
+The estimated storage volume shall be an area of shaded portion (intercepted between outflow hydrograph and the inflow curve as shown in figure 8.3.

-Figure 8.4: Inflow Hydrograph
+Figure 8.
+3: Inflow Hydrograph